McTavishLab/physcraper/docs/mds/INSTALL.md

 Do not miss the "dot" at the end of that last command!

 The virtual environment remains active even if you change directories.
-So, `Physcraper` will run from anywhere, while the virtual environment is activated.
+So, Physcraper will run from anywhere, while the virtual environment is activated.

-**Note** that you will have to activate the virtual environment with `source venv-physcraper/bin/activate` every time you want to run `Physcraper`.
+**Note** that you will have to activate the virtual environment with `source venv-physcraper/bin/activate` every time you want to run Physcraper.

-After you are finished working with `Physcraper` and you don't want to run it anymore, deactivate the virtual environment with:
+After you are finished working with Physcraper and you don't want to run it anymore, deactivate the virtual environment with:

 ```
 deactivate